UshanSavindu55/Hearth/Hearth Readme.txt

 📚 Lessons Learned

-Building secure and scalable backend services with Spring Boot Integrating AI APIs like OpenAI effectively
+Designing secure, scalable services with Spring Boot

-Designing thoughtful AI prompts for sensitive conversations Creating responsive and accessible user interfaces with React Safely storing user data with PostgreSQL
+Integrating Cohere and managing API responses for sensitive topics

+Building and deploying Python microservices with Hugging Face models

+Creating responsive, accessible UI with React

-Addressing real-world concerns like ethical AI use and crisis escalation
+Addressing ethical AI use, user privacy, and mental health safety concerns

+Implementing model inference pipelines to blend relevance and emotion detection before response generation

 🚀 Getting Started

 Clone the repository

-Set up the backend using Spring Boot and connect PostgreSQL Launch the React frontend
+Set up the backend with Spring Boot

+Connect to PostgreSQL

+Run the Python AI microservice for emotion/relevance detection

-Add your OpenAI API key to .env or application.properties Start chatting with Hearth and experience compassionate AI support
+Add your Cohere API key to the appropriate config (.env or application.properties)

+Launch the React frontend

+Start chatting with Hearth — an AI that listens and cares 💬